“Get out of my face” boyfriend of alleged fake nurse tells WVLT

-KNOXVILLE, Tenn.
-(WVLT) - A woman at the center of a WVLT News investigation signed a federal plea deal on December 2, 2019, admitting to wire fraud, health care fraud, and using another person's identification to commit federal crimes.
+.
+She signed a federal plea agreement on December 12, 2019, admitting to wire fraud, health care fraud and using another person's identification to commit federal crimes.

 Misty Dawn Bacon agreed to plead guilty to the charges, more than three months after